kornysietsma/covid19-site/README.md

 This is a basic "digital garden" site built [GatsbyJS](https://www.gatsbyjs.org/).

+You can see the published site at <https://covid19.korny.info/>

 If you want to add content, you can raise a PR on anything in the `/content` directory and I'll look at merging and publishing it.

 If you want to run this yourself, clone it, make sure you have nodejs and npm set up, then: